vicow/python-progressbar/README.md

 # Python Simple Progress Bar

-A simple, easy-to-use progress bar for your time consuming operations.
+A simple, easy-to-use progress bar for your time consuming operations in Python.

 ## Usage
 ````